Ride 46: Bluffing on the Mississippi

 Along the ride, I had stopped many times to take pictures or write notes for my book.
 I had to wonder about the random luck that may have saved my life.
 Had I taken fewer pictures, I could have been there when that accident happened.
 If a motorcyclist had run off IL 100, could I have possibly reacted in time to avoid it?

 The accident cast a pall over the rest of my ride.
-I stopped at Clifton Terrace Park to collect my thoughts and take a picture I had skipped earlier when I thought I might run out of shots.
+I stopped at Clifton Terrace Park to collect my thoughts and take a picture I had skipped earlier when I thought I might run out of memory card space.
 In the mid-1800s Louis Stiritz built terraces for his vineyard along with this wine cellar: